-We have warrants outstanding at various exercise prices.
 If the market price of our Common Stock is less than the exercise price of a holder's warrants, it is unlikely that holders will exercise their warrants.
-As such, we do not expect to receive significant proceeds in the near term from the exercise of certain private warrants issued by Old ZyVersa prior to the Business Combination, the PIPE Warrants or the Public Warrants based on the current market price of our Common Stock and the exercise prices of such warrants.
+As such, we do not expect to receive significant proceeds in the near term from the exercise of the PIPE Warrants or the Public Warrants based on the current market price of our Common Stock and the exercise prices of such warrants.